josephmcdermott/PHP-Skeleton-App/README.md

 *These requirements are what I have found to be true.
 It's likely that I may have missed something along the way.
 If so, please let me know.*

 ##### Linux
-* So far, only tested on Linux Ubuntu 14.04 (trusty)
+* So far, only tested on Linux Ubuntu 14.04 (trusty) running on an Amazon EC2 instance and another on a DigitalOcean Droplet.

 ##### Apache
 * Modules: alias, deflate, dir, env, headers, mime, php5, rewrite, setenvif